RIMS-Code/RIMSEval/docs/pkg/filters.rst

 but also further data evaluation tools, e.g., deadtime correction.
 References to the individual API classes are given as well.

+.. note:: If packages are defined,
+    all regular filters will remove the shots from the existing packages as well.
+    This means that you can end up with packages that contain less shots than what you defined when you created them!

 --------------------
 Dead time correction
 --------------------